blue-marble/gridpath/doc/source/installation.rst

 database GUI.

 We have implemented various tools to help you build your database.
-See the 'The GridPath Database' section of the documentation.
+See the :ref:`database-section-ref` section of the documentation for more information.

 Solver
 ------